Garriga/TFG/README.md

 ## Requierements
 You need to have installed SUMO (Simulation for Urban Mobility), Python and R.
 It is also necessary to have as environment variable the variable SUMO$HOME (that allows SUMO$HOME/tools/...).
 See more details in the SUMO installation documentation.

+It required python2 (it works with version 2.7.12), with python3 it has some problems.
 **R packages**: plyr, tictoc